 Step 7 - Test systematically

-Before going live: complete purchase journey on mobile and desktop, transactional emails, performance under load, GDPR compliance, return policy, legal notices.
+Before going live: complete purchasing journey on mobile and desktop, transactional emails, performance under load, GDPR compliance, return policy, legal notices.
 A bug in production costs sales and erodes customer trust.
 It is ten times cheaper to fix before than after.

 Step 8 - Prepare the acquisition strategy before launch

 Going live is just the beginning.
-Without qualified traffic, there are no sales – no matter how much care was put into the design.
-Prepare your acquisition mix before pressing "publish": organic SEO, Meta Ads campaigns, Google Shopping, email marketing, influence, social content.
-The first month is crucial for creating initial momentum – and it is prepared before D-day, not after.
+Without qualified traffic, there are no sales - regardless of the care taken in design.
+Prepare your acquisition mix before hitting "publish": organic SEO, Meta Ads campaigns, Google Shopping, email marketing, influence, social content.
+The first month is crucial for creating initial momentum - and it's prepared before D-day, not after.

-E-commerce budget 2026: what you really need to plan for
+E-commerce budget 2026: What you really need to plan for

 MVP launch to validate a concept - from €1,500 to €3,000